On Pointer Wheel Changed(PointerRoutedEventArgs) Method

 protected: virtual void OnPointerWheelChanged(PointerRoutedEventArgs ^ e) = OnPointerWheelChanged;

-virtual void OnPointerWheelChanged(PointerRoutedEventArgs const & e);
+void OnPointerWheelChanged(PointerRoutedEventArgs const & e);

 protected virtual void OnPointerWheelChanged(PointerRoutedEventArgs e);

 For Windows 8, track pad device gestures that were input-handled by a ScrollViewer control part were interpreted as mouse wheel input, and thus would fire a PointerWheelChanged event.
 Starting with Windows 8.1, ScrollViewer uses an underlying manipulation logic that interprets track pad gestures as actions that the ScrollViewer responds to, and thus the gesture is considered handled by the control and the PointerWheelChanged event is not fired anymore.